HMC-AWeSoMe-Lab/AWeSoMe-Platform/readmetest.md

    * To see an example of how to do this, see the [**Interventions**](#interventions) section.

-3. Finally, researchers can customize the features they would like using:
+3. Finally, researchers can customize the features to design their user studies using:

    * [**Settings Configuration**](#settings-configuration)
    * [**Surveys and Additional Pages**](#surveys-and-additional-pages)